imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_MAX_SRC_RESOLUTION`: the maximum resolution of the source image, in megapixels.
 Images with larger actual size will be rejected.
 Default: `16.8`;

+imgproxy can process animated GIFs, but since this operation is pretty heavy, only one frame is processed by default.
+You can increase the maximum of GIF frames to process with the following variable:

+* `IMGPROXY_MAX_GIF_FRAMES`: the maximum of animated GIF frames to being processed.
+Default: `1`.

+**Note:** imgproxy summarizes all GIF frames resolutions while checking source image resolution.

 You can also specify a secret to enable authorization with the HTTP `Authorization` header for use in production environments:

 * `IMGPROXY_SECRET`: the authorization token.
 If specified, the HTTP request should contain the `Authorization: Bearer %secret%` header;